There

 (Yes,

 you do.
-Mostly about your time on
+Mostly about your time on Hrenngen and afterwards.)

-and filled her mouth with berries.
-She
+shrugged and filled her mouth with berries.
+She knew Ian was right.
+He could

-moment.
-Her nosy protector already knew
+waking moment.
+Her nosy protector already knew the answer to his own question.

 (I’m

-not nosy; I’m…..attentive.)
+not nosy; I’m… attentive.)

 (Which